HelpBot Assistant

 }

-Rotate a header text in the exported grid
+Rotate header text in exported grid on server side

 public ActionResult ExcelExport(string gridModel)